TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 .. warning::

-   This boostrapping API is still young and may change in the future.
+   This boostrapping API is internal and may change any time in the near future and also over minor updates.
-   It's fine to use it in an extension if you absolutely need it, but please be aware that there may be breaking changes at some point.
+   It is discouraged to use it in third party code.
+Only if other extensbility features like Hooks, Signals or XCLASS do not suffice to reach a goal, this API may be used as last resort.

 One can see the bootstrapping process in action in file